snowlance7/LCFriendlyFireSettingsMod/README.md

-This is a simple mod that should make it so you cant hurt other players outside the facility.
-Using it mainly for my battle royale gamemode.
-Will add more settings later.
+This is a simple mod that allows you to change if you can hurt other players inside the ship, facility and outside.
+Uses DamagePlayerFromOtherClientServerRpc.
+All friendlyfire is set to false by default and can be changed in the config.